 Suppose you decide to file a lawsuit against the negligent Miami property owner.
 Then, it’ll be best to remember Florida’s Statute of Limitations.
 This law regulates how long you have to file civil lawsuits.

-You must institute your premises liability claim within four years.
+You must institute your premises liability claim within two years.
 Your time starts to count from the accident date.
-You also have four years to sue for property damage from the accident.
+You also have two years to sue for property damage from the accident.
 Missing this deadline means that you’ll lose your right to compensation.

 The defendant must inform the court of your default in the filing.
 Then, the judge will likely throw out your case.
 Therefore, it’s best to always work with an experienced Miami premises liability attorney.
 Our lawyers know Florida’s statute of limitations and can ensure that your case begins early on.Comparative Negligence in Miami Premises Liability Actions